 Making and playing with DIY tin can stilts is so much fun–my kids have played with them for hours!
 There is nothing quite like the feeling of crafting your own toy.

-This year’s Passport to Imagination program takes kids on a seven week summer road trip from the beach to the county fair to the art festival and more.
-We were inspired by the fourth week’s Main Street theme to create homemade tin can stilts–how cool would it be to take these to a town parade?
+We were inspired by slow, old fashioned summers to create homemade tin can stilts–how cool would it be to take these to a town parade?

 - empty tin cans (we used 29 ounce tomato cans)

 - hammer and a nail to make the holes